tolgaOzen/go-gotham/README.md

 ![gotham](https://user-images.githubusercontent.com/39353278/103892416-99f6c880-50fc-11eb-8869-af197ca81fd1.png)

-go-gotham is a boilerplate that I have created to write RESTful API projects with some libraries and additions I need in my own projects.
+go-gotham is a boilerplate that I have created to create RESTful API projects with some libraries and my additions I need in my own projects.
 The aim of this boilerplate is to provide developers with scaffolding and common functionality which will make writing APIs exceedingly quick, efficient and convenient.

 ## Check out the documentation of supporting projects